MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/New-MgExternalConnectionItem.md

 `ACL <IMicrosoftGraphExternalConnectorsAcl[]>`: An array of access control entries.
 Each entry specifies the access granted to a user or group.
 Required.
   - `[AccessType <String>]`: accessType
   - `[Type <String>]`: aclType
   - `[Value <String>]`: The unique identifer of the identity.
-In case of Azure Active Directory identities, value is set to the object identifier of the user, group or tenant for types user, group and everyone (and everyoneExceptGuests) respectively.
-In case of external groups value is set to the ID of the externalGroup
+For Microsoft Entra identities, value is set to the object identifier of the user, group or tenant for types user, group and everyone (and everyoneExceptGuests) respectively.
+For external groups value is set to the ID of the externalGroup

 `ACTIVITIES <IMicrosoftGraphExternalConnectorsExternalActivity[]>`: Returns a list of activities performed on the item.
 Write-only.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.